electricimp/Messenger_ReplayMessenger/README.md

 | id    | unique message id |
 | raw   | original raw data sent to the partner |

-To receive and ACK a message on the agent side, the standard bullwinkle library can be used:
+To receive and ACK a message on the agent side, the standard Bullwinkle library can be used:

 ```squirrel
 #require "bullwinkle.class.nut:2.3.1"